MTechRnd/EfCoreJsonWithPostgreSQL/README.md

 - There are two services.
 One service is for traditional queries and the second service is for json service.
 - For the traditional approach, there are two tables.
 One is Order where Id is the primary key.
 The second table is OrderDetails where OrderId is a foreign key.
 - For json approach, there is only one table which is orderWithOrderDetails.
 Where you can find one column which has property jsonb.
 Here in this column, I have stored data in an array of json(OrderDetails).
+- The default index is a unique index that will be created for the primary key(Id).

 ### ER Diagrams:
 - Relationship between order and orderDetails with data type. </br>